Tbtaaa/CASA_UDV_Final/README.md

-classified by admissions policy (selective vs. non-selective), Ofsted rating (Outstanding, Good, Requires Improvement, Inadequate), and performance quartile based on Progress 8 and Attainment 8 scores relative to all London schools within a 5 km GLA buffer.
+classified by admissions policy (selective vs. non-selective), Ofsted rating (Outstanding, Good, Requires Improvement, Inadequate), and performance quartile based on Progress 8 and Attainment 8 scores relative to all London schools.
 Top 25% thresholds were computed from this London-wide distribution to ensure comparability across boroughs.

 ### 2. Travel Context